 Support our work in Yemen

-Since July 2015 Oxfam has reached more than one million people across Yemen with water and sanitation services, cash assistance and food vouchers.
+Since July 2015 Oxfam has reached over 2.8 million people across Yemen with water and sanitation services, cash assistance and food vouchers.